Rutatu/cds-visual_Assignment_5/README.md

 __Data preprocessing__

-Image preprocessing involved reshaping all images to a preferred size of 256x256, converting images from BGR to RGB format, because openCV opened it in BGR (blue, green, red) format, extracting the labels of the images from the subfolders directory name.
+Image preprocessing involved reshaping all images to a preferred size of 256x256, converting images from BGR to RGB format, because openCV opened it in BGR (blue, green, red) format, extracting the labels of the images from the subfolders directory names.